zoebelle-pang/tp/docs/DeveloperGuide.md

 ### Adding a student

-1. Deleting a student while all students are being shown
+1. Adding a student to the address book.

     1. Prerequisites: None.